MicrosoftDocs/ai-builder/ai-builder-docs/flow-invoice-processing.md

 You can enter a page value or page range in the **Pages** parameter.
 Example: 1 or 3-5.

 >[!NOTE]
-> If you have a large document with only one invoice, we strongly recommend to **use the Pages parameter to aim at your invoice and therefore reduce the cost of model prediction and increase performance**.
+> If you have a large document with only one invoice, we strongly recommend to **use the Pages parameter to aim at your invoice, and therefore reduce the cost of model prediction and increase performance**.
 However, the page range should contain a **unique invoice** for the action to return correct data.
 >
 > Example: A document contains a first invoice in page 2 and a second invoice that spans over pages 3 and 4:
 > - If you enter page range 2, it will return the data of the first invoice.
 > - If you enter page range 3-4, it will only return the data of the second invoice.
-> - If you enter page range 2-4, it will return partial data of first and second invoices (should be avoided).
+> - If you enter page range 2-4, it will return partial data of the first and second invoices (should be avoided).

 ## Parameters